gmc-code/PC-microbit-micropython/docs/lessons/Organising_with_selection_and_definitions.rst

 Organising with selection and definitions
 ====================================================

-Defintions
+Definitions
 ----------------------------------------

-| Use defintions for one purpose.
+| Use definitions for one purpose.
-| Defintions help break up lengthy code into smaller well defined blocks.
+| Definitions help break up lengthy code into smaller well defined blocks.
-| Defintions use the same naming conventions as for variables.
+| Definitions use the same naming conventions as for variables.
 (See variables in the python section)
-| Defintions start with the ``def`` keyword.
+| Definitions start with the ``def`` keyword.
 | All the code for a definition is indented.
-| Below is an example of a defition that scrolls some text and displays an image.
+| Below is an example of a definition that scrolls some text and displays an image.
-| The defintion is run by calling it via ``doA()``.
+| The definition is run by calling it via ``doA()``.

 .. code-block:: python

     from microbit import *

     def doA():
         display.scroll('A')
         display.show(Image.HAPPY)

     doA()

 ----